Skip to main content Skip to navigation

 Egg

-The egg is pink or white and does not have a stalk.
+The egg is pink, white, or cream-colored and does not have a stalk.
 Eggs are attached to the leaf surface and are less noticeable than green lacewing eggs.

 Larva

-The body is alligator shaped but narrower than that of the green lacewing.
+The body is alligator shaped but narrower than that of green lacewings.
 It has few bristles, and the mandibles are shorter than the head.
 It is white at first but turns brown as it matures.

 Pupa